 Yes – networking is one of the many areas that IT incorporates, and is an integral sub-field of IT (source: Quora).

-While IT covers a wide range of areas including software and web development, programming, security, systems analysis, and technical support, networking is a specific area of expertise within the IT sector.
+While IT covers a wide range of areas including software and web development, programming, security, systems analysis, office phone systems, and technical business IT, networking is a specific area of expertise within the IT sector.

 So, if you’re looking to work in a role that specifically revolves around networking, then a qualification that’s specific to the IT sub-field of networking is your best option.